Annandale, New South Wales: Transport

 Buses are the primary mode of public transport in Annandale.
 The major bus corridor is along Booth St, through the middle of the suburb.
-This corridor is served by the 470 (operating between Lilyfield and the city) and the 370 (between Leichhardt and Coogee via St Peters).
+This corridor is served by the 470 (operating between Lilyfield and the city) and the 469 (between Leichhardt and Glebe).
 A large number of bus routes (413, 436, 438, L38, 439, L39, 440, 461, 480 and 483) operate along Parramatta Road at the southern border of the suburb.
 These all service the city.
 In the north east of the suburb, the 433 operates along The Crescent between the city and Balmain.

 The Rozelle Bay stop on the Inner West Light Rail of Sydney's light rail network is located in the north of the suburb.
 The Jubilee Park stop is also accessible from Annandale.
 Trams operate to east to Central railway station via Pyrmont, and south-west to Dulwich Hill.